Data Generation is Skyrocketing

 Protects the contents of the registers when the Virtual Machine is offline.

-SEV-SNP3 provides VM integrity and confidentiality against malicious hypervisors, it enhances cloud security across diverse workloads, with optional defenses against malicious interrupt injection, specific speculative side channel attacks, and TCB rollback attacks.
+SNP3 provides VM integrity and confidentiality against malicious hypervisors, it enhances cloud security across diverse workloads, with optional defenses against malicious interrupt injections, specific speculative side channel attacks, and TCB rollback attacks.

 Extends guest’s Trusted Execution Environment (TEE) to include external trusted devices, such as GPUs and accelerators.